Sewer Line Repair & Replacement Services

 - 9 How long does it take to replace a sewer line?

-- 10 Do you need a permit for sewer line repair or replacement?
+- 10 Do you need a permit for sewer line replacement?

-- 11 How often should I clean my sewer line?
+- 11 How often should I clean my sewer pipes?

 - 12 Are broken sewer pipes covered by homeowners insurance?